How Ominous is the Premonition of Future Global Warming?: Introduction

 In SRES B1, a convergent world with the same global population as in the A1B is assumed but with rapid changes in economic structures toward a service and information economy, with reductions in materials intensity, and the introduction of clean and resource-efficient technologies.

 Commitment is a non-SRES idealised scenario in which the atmospheric burdens of long-lived greenhouse gases are held fixed at AD2000 levels.

 The scenarios A1B, A2, B1 and Commitment consist of $21$, $17$, $21$ and $16$ GCMs, respectively, each yielding a simulated global mean temperature time series in the duration $1900-2099$.
 The HadCRUT4 observed near surface average global temperature dataset during the years $1850-2020$ is also available from the IPCC website; see \url{https://www.metoffice.gov.uk/hadobs/hadcrut4/data/current/download.html}.
-But since the year $2020$ is still ongoing, we find reasons to doubt the reliability of the last few data points, and as such, we shall consider the dataset ranging from $1850-2016$.
+At the time of writing this paper, the year $2020$ was ongoing, and so we found reasons to doubt the reliability of the last few data points, and as such, here we shall consider the dataset ranging from $1850-2016$.
 This dataset pertains to temperature anomalies in degree celsius relative to the years $1961-1990$.
 Now, the most widely quoted value for the global average temperature for the $1961-1990$ period is $14\degree$C, which has been developed by \ctn{Jones99}.
 Hence, we convert the HadCRUT4 temperature anomalies data to (approximate) actual temperatures by adding $14\degree$C to the anomalies.
 We also convert the GCM-simulated actual temperatures, originally available in Kelvin, to degree celsius.

 Figure \ref{fig:gcm_models} presents the diagrams of the HadCRUT4 dataset (thick, black line) and the GCM predictions.
 Observe that the GCM based global temperatures seem to significantly underestimate the observed global temperatures during the years $1900-2016$.
 Moreover, their rates of increase seem to be much faster than that of the observed dataset.
-Hence, the sharp increase of most of the GCM based future temperatures till the end of this century, is perhaps not unquestionable.
+Hence, the sharp increase of most of the GCM based future temperatures till the end of this century, is potentially unreliable.
 Observe that the future predictions of the Commitment models are more stable compared to the others.